f5devcentral/f5-agility-labs-xc/docs/class7/module0/task3.rst

    *What to notice:*
    - You are logged in as a pre-created lab user.
    - The GitLab UI is fully accessible.

-   *What happened behind the scenes:*
    - The GitLab server was preconfigured with users, projects, and runners.
-   - Authentication and permissions are scoped for lab use.

 Configure GitLab Project Variables
 ----------------------------------

 CI/CD variables are how GitLab securely passes secrets and environment-specific values into pipelines.

-6. Open the Module 2 project.
+1. Open the Module 2 project.

    - Click **Projects** in the left navigation menu.
    - Select **appworld2026 / module2-app** from the project list.

-7. Navigate to CI/CD variables.
+2. Navigate to CI/CD variables.

    - Hover over **Settings** in the left navigation menu.
    - Click **CI/CD**.